aspnetboilerplate/aspnetboilerplate/doc/WebSite/About.md

 [services](/Pages/Documents/Application-Services) and views between web applications.
-They should be packaged into [modules](/Pages/Documents/Module-System) and can be easily distributed (preferred as public/private nuget packages).
+They should be packaged into [modules](/Pages/Documents/Module-System) and can be easily distributed (preferred as public/private NuGet packages).
 Modules may depend on and use other modules.
 We should be able to extend models in a module for our application needs.